 An impressive 96% of our research was judged to be of international quality and the School’s environment was judged to be conducive to supporting the development of research of international excellence.

 This is a very flexible MA programme that allows you maximum scope to construct a degree that suits your special interests.

-The MA can be taken on a part-time basis, typically over two years but flexible arrangements are also possible.
-When taking it over two years, part-time syou choose three modules in each academic year, and write a supervised dissertation thereafter.
+The MA can be taken on a part-time basis, typically over two years, but flexible arrangements are also possible.
+When taking it over two years part-time, you choose three modules in each academic year, and write a supervised dissertation thereafter.

 The programme is also offered as a Postgraduate Diploma, which entails the same taught curriculum as the MA but does not require a dissertation.
-It is thus worth 120 credits (60 ECTS).
-The Diploma can also be taken on a part-time basis.
+It is worth 120 credits (60 ECTS) and can also be taken on a part-time basis.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

 |Possible modules may include||Credits||ECTS Credits|